Antitrust & Foreign Investment Partner, Paris / Brussels

 - Adecco in the context of two investigations into the temporary work sector

-Thomas has been ranked as Future Leader Partner by Who’s Who Legal – Competition for 2019:
+Thomas is ranked as National Leader for France by Who’s Who Legal and Chambers Europe:

-“Thomas Elkins is an “excellent” lawyer, hailed as “great to work with” and “fantastic on litigation matters” in the competition space”.
+“Thomas Elkins is an “excellent” lawyer, hailed as “great to work with” and “fantastic on litigation matters” in the competition space” (Who’s Who Legal)

 Thomas teaches at Sciences Po Paris.
 He is also an active member of the competition community in France, being a member of APDC (Association des Praticiens du Droit de la Concurrence) and AFEC (Association Française d’Etude de la Concurrence).